operations-relay42/iot-producer-simulator-api/README.md

       - [Kafdrop](https://hub.docker.com/r/obsidiandynamics/kafdrop)
       - Producer API

-   3. The IOT Producer starts on `localhost:8091`
+   3. The IOT Producer starts on `localhost:8080` with docker and `localhost:8080` using the default profile.

       1. Checkout the [OpenApi](docs/api/openapi.yml) to know about the endpoint and how execute them.